 The Post Road Pumpkin Ale was next.
 It is brewed by the Brooklyn Brewery.
 The ale was already celebrated in 1643 with the first American folk song: For we can make liquor, to sweeten our lips, of pumpkins and parsnips and walnut-tree chips.

 The Schneider Weisse Tap 5 for me was a perversity.
 Wheat beers are typical summer drinks like the Berliner Weiße or the Bavarian Weizenbier.
 If you do not like the alcohol there are alcohol-free varieties for hikers and bikers who rather like Weizenbier as a refreshing isotonic drink replenishing lost minerals in their body.

 There is a distinct difference in taste between a normal and an alcohol-free wheat beer: alcohol surely serves as a flavor enhancer.
 However, when I took a sip of the Schneider Weisse Tap 5, I tasted alcohol only.
 Once the famous physicists Isidor Isaac Rabi had asked the pertinent question: Who ordered that muon?
 Because that elementary particle is not needed to create the world we live in.
 Let me add here: Who ordered that Schneider Weisse Tap 5 with its alcohol content of 8.2%?

 |Red Baron studying a label (©Carl-Schurz-Haus)|

 The next one was an Original Ritterguts Gose.
 A gose is a top-fermented beer and in its early form conforms to the Bavarian Reinheitsgebot (purity law) of 1516: To any beer, no more ingredients than barley, hop, and water shall be taken and used.
 In my blog from 2011, I remarked that they had forgotten the yeast.
 Well, what is common today was not known in the primitive days of beer brewing.
-The prepared mash tun was left open to the surrounding air until (mostly) lactose bacteria started the fermentation eventually leading to a beer with a sourly taste.
+The prepared mash tun was left open to the surrounding air until (mostly) lactose bacteria started the fermentation eventually leading to a beer with a sour taste.
 Nowadays, a controlled mixture of beer yeast and lactose bacteria is added to the mash resulting in a gose of consistent quality.
 As you may imagine, gose tastes a little sour and was particularly appreciated by Wolfgang Goethe when he was a student at Leipzig University.